 Are overtourism restrictions only a Europe problem?

 No. Europe is highly visible, but crowd-management rules are expanding anywhere tourism demand is colliding with local infrastructure.
+The pattern shows up in islands, heritage centres, resort zones, and compact cities across multiple regions.
+What changes from place to place is the tool used: taxes, time slots, vehicle caps, or group-arrival controls.

 How early should I book a restricted destination?

 For peak-season travel, secure regulated attractions and accommodation as early as possible, then build the rest of the trip around them.
+If the trip depends on ferries, island hotels, or a fragile historic centre, leaving it late can remove the exact version of the trip you wanted.
+Early booking is less about obsession and more about protecting the non-replaceable parts first.

 What is the easiest way to avoid overcrowded trips in 2026?

 Travel in shoulder season, shift away from midday peaks, and choose strong secondary destinations instead of only the most saturated hotspots.
+Those three changes usually improve cost, movement, and daily comfort at the same time.
+They also reduce the risk that one queue-heavy landmark defines the whole trip.